Saloni1111/Personal-Portfolio-Website/README.md

-# Personal-Portfolio-Website
-My Personal Portfolio Website is built using HTML and CSS to showcase my projects, skills, and experience in web development and data analytics.
-It features a clean, responsive design with sections for projects, skills, about me, and contact details.
-This portfolio serves as a digital representation of my work
+Personal Portfolio Website
+A simple and responsive personal portfolio website built using only HTML and CSS.
+This project highlights my work, skills, and experience with a clean and minimal design.
+It is fully responsive and designed to provide a smooth user experience across different devices.

+Features:

+Fully responsive design

+Smooth navigation and layout

+Showcases my projects and skills